YingZ-A3D3a/A3D3a_MVP/README.md

 # A3D3a's MVP (adaMVP)
-This is the official codebase for **adaMVP: Probabilistic graph-based model uncovers druggable vulnerabilities in major solid cancers**
+This is the official codebase for **adaMVP: Probabilistic graph-based model uncovers druggable vulnerabilities in major solid cancers.**

 ## Installation